-- Are parents and children and young people involved in co-producing and reviewing the learning at home policy? - Has a working group been organised to help review and develop the policy? - Do you use a range of methods to gather the views of parents and children and young people about learning at home? - Are there any specific support needs for children and young people and/or parents? - Are you working with your community partners to help address support needs such as family learning, adult learning, literacy teams? - Is the policy regularly reviewed and updated to meet the changing needs of the establishment community? - What are the positive elements of your current learning at home policy? - What improvements are required to improve the policy?
+- Are parents, families, children and young people involved in co-producing and reviewing the Learning at Home Policy? - Has a working group been organised to help review and develop the policy? - Do you use a range of methods to gather the views of parents, families, children and young people about learning at home?

+- Are there any specific support needs for children and young people and/or parents and families? - Are you working with your community partners to help address support needs such as family learning, adult learning, literacy teams? - Is the policy regularly reviewed and updated to meet the changing needs of the establishment and/or community? - What are the positive elements of your current Learning at Home Policy? - What improvements are required to improve the policy?